Skip to main content

 WOM x Icons-min4.
 It’s tough to quantify

 How much of your business came from word of mouth last year?
-In the past few months?
-This gets tricky.
-Evidence is often anecdotal — or, if new clients fill out a form saying where they heard about you, you’ll get some sense.
+Or last month?
+Tracking is tricky and often anecdotal.
+You might get some insight if clients fill out a form about where they heard of you, but it’s incomplete.

 WOM x Icons-min5.
 Negative word of mouth can be extra derailing